esg-jayallan/bi2_dependency_injection/README.md

 # bi2_injection
-The Dependency Injection system we use in Bubble Island 2 (Unity3D / C#)
+The Dependency Injection system we use in Bubble Island 2 (for Unity3D, but should work in pure C#)

 ## History